siddhantkulkarni/parallelmachinelearning/README.md

 - ./objectname

-Based on which dataset you are using, you may need to update the filepaths, attribute and rowcounts inside the code you are trying to execute.
+Based on which dataset you are using, you may need to update the filepaths, class values, attribute counts and row counts inside the code you are trying to execute.

 For k-Means source code,